 Optical Illusions

-With the right atmospheric conditions, showers and clouds can appear as waterspouts far off in the distance.
+With the right atmospheric conditions, showers, clouds and even steam from factories far off in the distance can appear as waterspouts.
 This is an optical illusion caused by light being refracted from over the horizon and reaching the observer's eyes.
-Photo Courtesy Jason Daughenbaugh.
-Over Lake Michigan, seen from Two Rivers, Wisconsin.
-September 7, 2024

 Gustnadoes